fahad0samara/node-react-FeastFlow/README.md

 5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- React Team for the amazing frontend library
+- Node.js community for the robust backend runtime
+- MongoDB team for the flexible database
+- All contributors who help make FeastFlow better

+## Support
+For support, email support@feastflow.com or join our Slack channel.